Frequently Asked Questions

 Will I be added to any mailing list if I create an account?

-Kawaii (pronounced a bit like like Hawaii), is a Japanese word that means 'cute'.
+Kawaii (pronounced a bit like like Hawaii), is a Japanese word that means cute, adorable or lovable.
 Over here, we use it to describe the Japanese style of cute, which pervades the entire Japanese society.
-Think food with faces, animals pretending to be furniture, furniture pretending to be food etc, etc. For more on kawaii, see the Super Cute Kawaii blog, which I co-run - or buy my first book, The Super Cute Book of Kawaii!.
+Think food with faces, animals pretending to be furniture, furniture pretending to be food etc, etc. For more on kawaii, see the Super Cute Kawaii blog, which I co-run - or buy my book, The Super Cute Book of Kawaii!.

 What's a zine?